 5. Forensic Psychologist

-A forensic psychologist applies psychological knowledge in legal settings.
-Quantitative reasoning can support risk assessment, competency evaluation, expert testimony, research interpretation, and review of evidence.
+A forensic psychologist applies psychological knowledge to courts, correctional systems, investigations, and other legal contexts.
+Quantitative reasoning can support risk assessment, competency evaluations, expert testimony, research interpretation, and evidence review.

 Median salary: $92,813 per year.